bmeviauac01/softwarelab1/docs/Lab-EFREST/Exercise-3.md

 - `404 Not found` if no such task exists.
 - `200 OK` if the operation was successful - returns the task in the body after the modification is done.

-### Move to new status
+### Move to a new status

-A task is associated with a status through `Task.StatusId` (or similar).
+A task is associated with status through `Task.StatusId` (or similar).
 Create a new http endpoint that uses the `ITasksRepository.MoveToStatus` method to change the status of the specified tasks to a new one.
 If the new status with the provided name does not exist, create one.

 Request: `PATCH /api/tasks/neptun/{id}/move?newStatusName=newname` with

-- `{id}` is the tasks ID,
+- `{id}` is the task's ID,
 - and the **name** of the new status is received in the `newStatusName` query parameter.

 Response: